 Also, if you typically only run shorter races, you may have the same problem.
 When you're putting up too many high-intensity workouts, you may be tired or achy.
 So, consider slowing all the way down.
 Even if you're not changing your distance, a change of intensity can make the difference.

 5. Not having the right training plan

-You may not be getting faster, or you may just be going out and running 20–30 miles a week with no aim.
+You may not be getting faster, or you may just be going out and running 30-50 kilometres a week with no aim.
 Maybe you're following the training plan of your friends.
-However, not everyone can (or should) put up the same number of miles per week.
+However, not everyone can (or should) put up the same number of kilometres per week.
 Instead, work with a coach who can help tailor a training plan to your body and needs.

 Bonus points if they can keep you guessing week after week.
 A quality running coach might not even share your workouts with you until a few days before, and that element of surprise can keep you from overthinking and talking yourself out of your tasks.

 6. Running without (or with) music